-“Fire and brimstone” continually describes the judgement of God in the bible (see especially Revelation chapters 14, 19, 20 and 21).
-Especially in Revelation this judgement is intended for the devil and his angels.
+“Fire and brimstone” continually describes the judgement of God in the Bible (see especially Revelation chapters 14, 19, 20 and 21).
+In Revelation this judgement is intended for the devil and his angels.
 But, crucially, it befalls any who follow them (Matthew 25:41).

 Both fire (e.g. Acts 2:3) and brimstone (Isaiah 30:33) are associated with the Spirit or Breath of God.
-That’s an intriguing link given what we will discover in our final point.
+That’s an intriguing link given what we will discover today.

 Certainly fire can be a description either of the love or wrath of God.
 It represents either the sunshine of His blessings or the blazing fury of His anger.
 So in a deep sense the judgement of God is the special presence of God to His enemies.
 God’s visitation is salvation to His friends and destruction to His foes.

-And for Sodom and Gomorrah it is a salutary judgement to which the prophets, apostles and Jesus Himself refer continually.
+For Sodom and Gomorrah it was a salutary judgement to which the prophets, apostles and Jesus Himself refer continually.

 So let’s think about a topic from which we usually shrink.
 Let’s examine this first mention of “fire and brimstone” because as we study the context of the LORD’s judgement we will learn much about His justice and mercy.

 The episode begins in Genesis 18 with the LORD’s visit to Abraham.
-He appears to Abraham along with two angels (Genesis 18:1,2; 19:1) and so we have here the Son of God, the pre-incarnate Christ.
-And in verse 20 He explains why He has come:
+He appears to Abraham along with two angels (Genesis 18:1,2; 19:1).
+Thus we have here the Son of God, the pre-incarnate Christ, with two attendants.
+In verse 20 the LORD Christ explains why He has come: